kasimerbay/ml-practice/Content.md

 ### What is Machine Learning?

-> Field of study that gives computers the ability to learn without axplicitely programmed.
+> Field of study that gives computers the ability to learn without explicitly programmed.
 Arthur Samuel (1959)
 >